awsdocs/aws-cloudformation-user-guide/doc_source/stack-failure-options.md

 **To preserve successfully provisioned resources during a change set operation**

-Specify the `disable-rollback` option or `on-failure DO_NOTHING` enumeration during an [execute\-change\-set](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/execute-change-set.html) operation\.
+Specify the `disable-rollback` option  during an [execute\-change\-set](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/execute-change-set.html) operation\.

 1. Provide a stack name and template to the `execute-change-set` command with the `disable-rollback` option\.